 Instructional Superintendent for Cluster VII

-Dr. Lolli Haws is the Instructional Superintendent for Cluster VII, where she supports principals and staff at K-8 education campuses.
+Mr. Dan Shea is the Instructional Superintendent for Cluster VII, where he supports principals and staff in high schools.

 Mr. Shea entered the education field immediately after graduating from Georgetown University.
 He spent seven years teaching English at the junior high and middle school levels; eight years as an assistant principal at the high school level; six years as a middle school principal; and ten years as a high school principal.
 In sum, Mr. Shea has 31 years of experience as a teacher and administrator in Montgomery County, Maryland.